Skip to main content

 Inside a full X07 project, x07 run, x07 build, and x07 bundle already apply that repair loop automatically by default.

-Why this is especially useful for local models
+Why this matters more for local models

-Local models often have less margin for wasted tokens and less room for syntax retries.
+Local models have less margin: fewer tokens to waste, less room for syntax retries.
+Targeting x07AST directly helps on every front:

-- the output grammar is narrower than a general-purpose text language
+• the output grammar is narrower than a general-purpose text language

-- the source form is explicitly machine-editable
+• the source form is explicitly machine-editable

-- the toolchain returns structured diagnostics and quickfixes
+• the toolchain returns structured diagnostics and quickfixes

-- the repair loop is deterministic
+• the repair loop is deterministic